ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Thinking about how your travel intentions are likely to change against pre-Covid years, are you likely to take more, fewer or about the same number of holidays to the following places?”

 Spontaneous outbreaks of Covid variants mean that some wealthy travellers may remain watchful about planning their holidays, both in terms of frequency and location.
-A third (31%) say that they are likely to book more holidays within their own country in the coming years, with only 8% expecting to cut back and the remaining 61% taking about the same number of domestic trips.
-These results are almost identical to the previous quarter.
+A third (32%) say that they are likely to book more holidays within their own country in the coming years, with only 5% expecting to cut back and the remaining 63% taking about the same number of domestic trips.
+These results are broadly in line with the previous quarter.

 Shorter-haul flights may remain desirable in the immediate future as some travellers still look to minimise their time on-board where possible, or to avoid air travel disruption.
 For airlines, the challenge remains continually restoring confidence so that travellers feel comfortable about spending longer periods on planes.
-Just over one-quarter say that they expect to take more short- and medium-haul flights in the coming years, with only one-in-ten cutting back.
-A slightly higher share (33%) expect to take more long-haul flights, although two-in-ten plan to cut back on these.
+Just over one-quarter say that they expect to take more short- and medium-haul flights in the coming years, with only one in ten cutting back.
+While 27% expect to take more long-haul flights, two in ten plan to cut back on these.

 Publications contained in the Altiant Knowledge Center are free to use, we simply require proper attribution.
 In no event shall Altiant be liable for any indirect, special or consequential damages in connection with any use of the provided data.
 Altiant does prohibit the selling of any information contained within or derived from these reports and monitors.